Headlines

 Pro Hockey Rumors Originals

-As the holiday season approaches, PHR will take a look at what teams are thankful for as the season passes the one-quarter mark.
+In the spirit of the holiday season, PHR will take a look at what teams are thankful for as the season approaches the midway mark.
 There also might be a few things your team would like down the road.
-We’ll examine what’s gone well in the early going and what could improve as the season rolls on for the Los Angeles Kings.
+We’ll examine what’s gone well in the early going and what could improve as the season rolls on for the St. Louis Blues.

 Photo courtesy of USA Today Sports Images.